shravyarupani/confident-corrector/README.md

    shown), or `flagged` (something unrepairable, e.g. a fabricated line).

 Tolerance is ±$0.011 so legitimate cent-rounding does not trip the check.
+## Why I built it this way

+I initially experimented with using an LLM for both the draft and verification passes.
+The verifier could sometimes accept a plausible but incorrect calculation, so I changed the design rather than trying to solve the problem only with a stronger prompt.

+The final version uses the LLM for extracting invoice structure, while ordinary JavaScript code independently performs the arithmetic checks.
+This gives the second pass an independent signal that does not depend on another model agreeing with the first one.

 ## Run it